 How To Make Whipped Cream With Evaporated Milk

 Place the can of evaporated milk in the freezer for 30 minutes (use a timer so you don’t forget!).
 While that is getting cold, place a mixing bowl and beaters (or whisk attachment) in the refrigerator or freezer as well.
 If you are using a stand mixer put that mixing bowl and the beaters in the fridge.

 Pour chilled evaporated milk into the mixing bowl and beat at high speed for 1 minute, or until foamy.

-Add sugar and vanilla.
+And vanilla to the stand mixer bowl.
 Beat again for about two minutes, or until thick and creamy.